CentreForDigitalHumanities/edpop-collection-ontology/README.md

 - [example.ttl](/documentation/example.ttl): An small graph that implements the ontology.
 - [test_validate.py](/tests/test_validate.py): A python test that verifies the turtle files in the repository are valid.

+### File formats

+The `ontology.ttl` and `example.ttl` are [Turtle files](https://en.wikipedia.org/wiki/Turtle_(syntax)).
+They describe RDF graphs.

+Tests are written as [Python](https://www.python.org/) scripts (more detail below).

 ### Unit tests

+The repository contains tests written in Python.
+These verify that the turtle files can be parsed without errors, which is useful for detecting typos.
+The tests do not verify the semantics of the ontology, such as whether it implements OWL correctly.

-Validation tests are implemented using pytest and are included in the /tests/ directory.
-Python 3.x is required for this.
+Tests are implemented in [pytest](https://docs.pytest.org/) and located in the [tests](/tests/) directory.

-Install requirements with
+Python 3.8 or higher is required.
+You will also need [pip](https://pypi.org/project/pip/) to install packages.
+You can install packages with

 ```bash
 pip install tests/requirements.txt
 ```

-Run tests with
+After that, run tests with

 ```bash
 pytest
 ```

+### Licence

+This work is licensed under a [Creative Commons 4.0 Attribution Licence](https://creativecommons.org/licenses/by/4.0/).
+See [LICENCE](/LICENCE).

+### Citation

+If you wish to cite this ontology, please use the metadata provided in [CITATION.cff](/CITATION.cff).